 What kind of small luxury hotel is Bar Hotel Hakone Kazan?

-On a snowy January weekday, I left work around 4:00 p.m., headed for Shinjuku Station, took Odakyu Romance Car, got off at Hakone-Yumoto Station, transferred to Hakone Tozan Railway, got off at Chokokunomori Station, and I called the inn to pick me up.
-As we approached Hakone, the whole area turned into a silver world, which was very different from the usual Hakone scenery, and I was very surprised.
-Yesterday’s weather forecast said that it was going to snow, so I was worried that the train might stop, but I was relieved to arrive at the Hakone Open-Air Museum station without any trouble.
+On a snowy January weekday, I left work around 4:00 p.m., headed for Shinjuku Station, took Odakyu Romance Car, got off at Hakone-Yumoto Station, transferred to Hakone Tozan Railway, got off at Chokokunomori Station, and I called the hotel to pick me up.
+As I approached Hakone, the whole area turned into a silver world, which was very different from the usual Hakone scenery, and I was very surprised.
+Yesterday’s weather forecast said that it was going to snow, so I was worried that the train might stop, but I was relieved to arrive at Chokokunomori Station without any trouble.
 I just hope that the train will not stop again tomorrow.
 Since I was traveling alone this time, I wanted to fully enjoy my time alone, so I booked this hotel.

 The Bar Hotel Hakone Kazan, where I will be staying tonight, is, as the name suggests, a unique place where you can enjoy alcohol to your heart’s content from morning until late at night.This time it snowed so I thought about canceling, but I’m glad I came.
 It was a wonderful place beyond my imagination.